 Survey available to all

-The CBRS-Phase 2 will help leaders–both clients and non-clients–save time and generate insights from employee views on topics such as leadership and agility, safety policies, co-workers’ reliability and readiness to return to work.
+The CBRS-Phase 2 helps leaders–both clients and non-clients–save time and generate insights from employee views on topics such as leadership and agility, safety policies, co-workers’ reliability and readiness to return to work.

 The survey includes questions targeting those workers preparing to return to work, those back at work already, and those classified as essential workers.
 CBRS-Phase 2 has been developed with the pooled expertise of CultureIQ’s Culture Solutions Strategists, and can be used in full, as a pulse or as a targeted survey.